EchoRLiu/OV/README.md

 # Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos

 ## Overview
-This repository contains the code accompanying the paper "Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos"
+This repository contains the code accompanying the paper *Parameter Estimation and Model Selection for the Quantitative Analysis of Oncolytic Virus Therapy in Zebrafish Embryos*

 ## Requirement